drnorden2/jafadog-android/README.md

 - GemDigger (BoulderDash clone)
 - QBasic Nibbles (from good old Dos)
 - Adventures of Kroz
+- Super Mashdash Browsers (Game for the Marriage of C.B.)
 - Various demos from the tutorial class